Pineapples have tons of health benefits! It’s also one of the most delicious tropical fruits that you can have.

 Due to its inflammation-reducing properties, eating pineapple may help to treat inflammatory bowel disorders that include swelling and ulcers.

-Because pineapple is rich in Bromelain, a mixture of enzymes that blocks the production of the inflammatory kinins.
-According to science direct: https://www.sciencedirect.com/topics/medicine-and-dentistry/pineapple
+According to science direct, because pineapple is rich in Bromelain, a mixture of enzymes that blocks the production of the inflammatory kinins.

-Based on the National Institutes of Health https://www.ncbi.nlm.nih.gov/pubmed/18482869 Bromelain demonstrated that it can effectively decrease neutrophil migration to sites of acute inflammation.
+Based on the National Institutes of Health, Bromelain demonstrated that it can effectively decrease neutrophil migration to sites of acute inflammation.

-The reproductive system can be damaged due to lack of consumption of antioxidants.
-Include pineapple in your diet especially if you are trying to conceive.
+Lack of antioxidants consumption can damage the reproductive system.
+It is important to include pineapple in your diet especially if you are trying to conceive.